NAU-CCL/Epymorph/README.md

 There are VS Code tasks configured for running (or profiling) the currently open file, and its Testing view should enable running the unit tests.

-Alternatively, from the command line:
+Alternatively, from the command line (making sure you've activated the venv):

 ```bash
 # Running the main program: